samapriya/awesome-gee-community-datasets/docs/projects/wsf.md

 Values range between 1985 and 2015 corresponding to the estimated year of settlement detection, whereas 0 is no data.

+#### World Settlement Footprint Evolution: Input Data Consistency Score

+This repository contains the Input Data Consistency (IDC) score, which provides a suitable and intuitive measure that accounts for the goodness of the Landsat imagery used for generating the WSF evolution and supports a proper interpretation of the product.

+The dataset is organized in 5138 GeoTIFF files (EPSG4326 projection) each one referring to a portion of 2x2 degree size (~222x222km on the ground) with an extra buffer of 0.1 degree to avoid any discontinuity between neighbour tiles.
+Each tile is identified by the lower-left corner coordinates specified in the file name [e.g., the tile IDC_Score_12_18.tif covers the area between (12E;18N) and (14E;20N)].
+Values range from 6 to 1 with: 6) very good; 5) good; 4) fair; 3) moderate; 2) low; 1) very low.
+You can [download the files here](https://download.geoservice.dlr.de/WSF_EVO/files/idcscore/)

 #### Data Citation